langzhang2000/langzhang2000.github.io/_pages/about.md

 News
 ======

-[Aug.
+[Feb.
 2023] I got the Phd student position in the Department of Computer Science at Virginia Tech.

 [Dec.
 2022] The paper ["Belief χ2 Divergence-Based Dynamical Complexity Analysis for Biological Systems"](https://langzhang-vt.github.io/files/ml4cs2022.pdf) is accepted by ML4CS.